Shockley–Queisser limit: Multijunction cells

 The most widely explored path to higher efficiency solar cells has been multijunction photovoltaic cells, also known as "tandem cells".
 These cells use multiple p-n junctions, each one tuned to a particular frequency of the spectrum.
 This reduces the problem discussed above, that a material with a single given bandgap cannot absorb sunlight below the bandgap, and cannot take full advantage of sunlight far above the bandgap.
 In the most common design, a high-bandgap solar cell sits on top, absorbing high-energy, shorter-wavelength light, and transmitting the rest.
 Beneath it is a lower-bandgap solar cell which absorbs some of the lower-energy, longer-wavelength light.
 There may be yet another cell beneath that one, with as many as four layers in total.

 The calculation of the fundamental efficiency limits of these multijunction cells works in a fashion similar to those for single-junction cells, with the caveat that some of the light will be converted to other frequencies and re-emitted within the structure.
-Using methods similar to the original Shockley–Queisser analysis with these considerations in mind produces similar results; a two-layer cell can reach 42% efficiency, three-layer cells 49%, and a theoretical infinity-layer cell 68% in non-concentrated sunlight.
+Using methods similar to the original Shockley–Queisser analysis with these considerations in mind produces similar results; a two-layer cell can reach 42% efficiency, three-layer cells 49%, and a theoretical infinity-layer cell 86% in non-concentrated sunlight.

 The majority of tandem cells that have been produced to date use three layers, tuned to blue (on top), yellow (middle) and red (bottom).
 These cells require the use of semiconductors that can be tuned to specific frequencies, which has led to most of them being made of gallium arsenide (GaAs) compounds, often germanium for red, GaAs for yellow, and GaInP2 for blue.
-They are very expensive to produce, using techniques similar to microprocessor construction but with "chip" sizes on the scale of several centimeters.
-In cases where outright performance is the only consideration, these cells have become common; they are widely used in satellite applications for instance, where the power-to-weight ratio overwhelms practically every other consideration.
+They are expensive, requiring techniques similar to microprocessor construction, but with "chip" sizes on the scale of several centimeters.
+In cases where performance is the only consideration, these cells have become common; they are widely used in satellite applications for instance, where the power-to-weight ratio overwhelms other considerations.
 They also can be used in concentrated photovoltaic applications (see below), where a relatively small solar cell can serve a large area.

 Tandem cells are not restricted to high-performance applications; they are also used to make moderate-efficiency photovoltaics out of cheap but low-efficiency materials.
 One example is amorphous silicon solar cells, where triple-junction tandem cells are commercially available from Uni-Solar and other companies.

+In 2023 Chinese manufacturer LONGi Green Energy Technology Co. announced a tandem silicon/perovskite cell that achieved 33.9% efficiency, the first time a silicon-based cell has exceeded the S-Q limit.